Coastline and Beach Erosion Control

 Beach Erosion has become a headline issue as it continues to be a growing problem on coastlines around the world.
 Whether the shore is sheltered or exposed, elements like currents, waves, and sea level changes play a significant role in causing erosion.
 As a solution based provider, GEI Works offers several different products to help control coastline erosion and prevent further deterioration along your shores.
 Read on for several different beach erosion solutions, or contact one of our specialists to help you determine which method is best for your coastline erosion application.

 Need help finding the right beach erosion solution?
 We can help!
 Give our team a call at (+1) 772-646-0597 or toll free at 888-703-9889 for coastline erosion control.

-Products to Help with Erosion on Beaches
+Products to help with Beach Erosion

-Beach Restoration Options
+Popular Beach Restoration Options

 Another popular solution is to build seawalls, revetments, and jetties along the shoreline.
 According to Dr. Ken Ruben , assistant professor of Geology and Geophysics at the University of Hawaii, "[t]hese have a negative effect on beaches because once sea water reaches them, it bounces off them with more energy than a wave washing back off a normal sand beach."

-Call (+1) 772-646-0597 or toll free at (888) 703-9889 to discuss your sand erosion control system requirements or click on the chat button below for immediate response within our office hours (mon - fri, 8 am - 5 pm EST).
+Call (+1) 772-646-0597 or toll free at (888) 703-9889 to discuss your sand erosion control system requirements.